-Buick Skyhawk Spare Tires
+Buick Skyhawk Spare Tire Fitment Guide

 The Buick Skyhawk used a 5x100 mm bolt pattern for all models from 1982 to 1989 along with tire diameters ranging from 23.7" to 24.2" tall.
 Using a temporary compact spare tire with a diameter close to the standard tire has many benefits, especially for modern vehicle applications.